CoReason-AI/omopcloudetl_core/docs/index.md

-# Welcome to OmopCloudEtl Core
+# Welcome to omopcloudetl_core

-This is the documentation for the OmopCloudEtl Core project.
+This is the documentation for the omopcloudetl_core project.